 Securing investment through traditional means can be a daunting undertaking.
 It’s no walk in the park.
 The process of finding, communicating and convincing investors about investing in your idea can be very challenging.
 Finding the right investor at the right time tends to be a hit and miss tactic.
 Most of the time you may miss and your time is precious.
 Investors are looking for ideas that are tangible, workable and make sense to them.
 Its got to be a sure thing in the mind of the investor.
 You need to build that business plan and build that perception.
 Hammer in a vision that they can relate to and understand.
 And, that can take time, a lot of time.

 In 2005 I introduced the first ultra-low cost 3D scanner after a year and a half of development.
 My vision was simple; capture and consolidate the upcoming 3D market.
-Build a community.
+More importantly, build a community.
 Achieve this by providing a wider audience access to these technologies by reducing their cost and complexity.
 Provide just about anyone with the means to capture 3D content, visualize it and even print it.
 My idea was to make the start, build the perception and bring people together.
 Empowering others was at the center of what I was doing.
+Build a conversation.

 Yet, convincing potential investors in early 2000 that 3D scanning/printing would have revolutionary effect on the market in 3-5 years was a futile task.
-“It’s too niche” was the impression that I received.
-Or, “Come back to us when you have a winning team” was a typical response.
+“It’s too niche” was the response that I received.
 It did not matter how I explained it nor did it matter what type of tangible technology I placed on the table.
 I felt like Jobs trying to get funding for the personal computer.